 Looking to amplify Circular Economy Month and Waste Reduction Week?
 Check the Promotional Kits page for images and text to share online.
 The Waste Reduction Week theme image can be found in the General Public Kit for download.

-Repair Monday (International Repair Day)
+Repair Monday

 Monday, October 21st, 2024